 Oral herpes on the tongue will go away on its own, but having said that, the sores can be quite painful and irritating.
 Consulting a physician should be the first step towards treatment.
-Professionals usually prescribe a topical anesthetic to relieve your pain and may recommend more medicines depending on the severity of the symptoms of herpes sores inside the mouth.
-However, there are still some measures that you can adopt at home to treat herpes sores on your tongue.
+Providers usually prescribe a topical anesthetic to relieve pain and may recommend additional medications depending on the severity of the herpes sores symptoms.
+However, there are some at-home practices to treat herpes sores on your tongue.

-- Keep the infected area dry and clean: Regularly sterilizing and keeping the infected area clean will not only prevent the infection from spreading but also make faster recovery possible.
-You will gradually see the results with herpes sores inside your mouth crusting faster and not spreading.
-However, you need to be meticulous about care and you will have to keep items like cotton and freshwater with you at all times.
+- Keep the infected area dry and clean: Regularly sterilizing and keeping the infected area clean will not only prevent the infection from spreading but also make a faster recovery possible.
+You will gradually see results—herpes sores inside your mouth will crust faster and stop spreading.
+However, you need to be meticulous about care.
+Keep items like cotton and purified water with you at all times.

-- Natural Remedies: There are tons of naturally occurring liquids and compounds that have antiviral and antibacterial properties.
-You can regularly use such solutions to treat tongue herpes.
-Some of these compounds include essential oils, lemon balm, milk, and petroleum jelly to name a few.
+- Natural remedies: There are plenty of naturally occurring liquids and compounds that have antiviral and antibacterial properties.
+Some of these compounds include essential oils, lemon balm, milk, and petroleum jelly.
+Our natural mouthwash guide has more details.

-- Over the counter medication: Many over the counter medicines like Abreva and Zilactin particularly help with oral herpes.
-They can be bought online and some even offer child-friendly dosages.
+- Over-the-counter medication: Many over-the-counter medications like Abreva and Zilactin help with oral herpes.
+They can be bought online, and some are appropriate for children.

-- Zinc Oxide Creams: Quite effective in treating herpes under the tongue, Zinc oxide creams can be applied to dampen reproduction and spread of the virus.
+- Zinc oxide creams: Quite effective in treating herpes under the tongue, zinc oxide creams can be applied to deter the spread of the virus.

-Herpes on the tongue and other areas of the mouth is quite common nowadays.
+Herpes on the tongue and other areas of the mouth is a common disease.
 The contagious nature of the virus makes it difficult to avoid catching.
-While the symptoms are not life-threatening, it can cause significant pain and discomfort and temporary aesthetic side effects.
-Many people who have herpes may not even know it, because they rarely or never have any symptoms.
-This makes the transmission of the virus even easier.
+While symptoms are not life-threatening, they can cause pain and discomfort and temporary aesthetic side effects.
+Many people who have herpes may not even know it because they rarely or never have symptoms.
+This makes viral transmission even easier.

-The good news is that herpes isn't life-threatening, and if you proper follow care guidelines, it doesn't need to have a huge impact on your life or oral health.
-It is, however, an extra good reason to make sure that the other aspects of your oral health routine are optimized, and if you do have it, you should always let people know before sharing utensils or engaging in intimate activities like kissing.
+The good news is that herpes is treatable, and if you follow care guidelines, it doesn't need to be a huge inconvenience on your life or oral health.
+It is, however, a good reason to maintain good oral hygiene practices.
+If you do have it, let someone know before sharing utensils or engaging in intimate activities like kissing.

 Why am I getting sores on my tongue?

-If you are not careful, the fluid from these sores can lead to spreading to other areas like your throat.
-The sores on the tongue or in your mouth might recur, as the simplex virus can reside inactive for years in one’s body.
-Tongue sores do not require treatment and will generally go away after 9-10 days.
+If you are not careful, the fluid from these sores can lead to the infection spreading to other areas like your throat.
+The sores on the tongue or in your mouth might recur because the simplex virus can reside inactive for years in the body.
+Tongue sores will generally go away after 9-10 days.
 If you experience severe pain and irritation while eating or drinking, consult a doctor.

 Can you get oral herpes on your tongue?